If There Was A Designer, He Did A Poor Job

 "Instead of finding that space is filled with a dog’s breakfast of unrelated bric-a-brac, astronomers see an orchestrated and coherent unity.
 On the largest scale of size there is order and uniformity.”[iii]

-Yet, somewhat strangely, Mr. Nielsen insists this observed order of universe doesn’t mean that it actually is ordered. [iv]
+Yet, somewhat strangely, Mr. Nielsen insists this observed order of the universe doesn’t mean that it actually is ordered. [iv]

 So, let’s look deeper.